aleix11alcacer/biaa/README.md

 # Bi-Archetypal Analysis <img src="man/figures/logo.png" align="right" alt="" width="120" />

-Bi-archetypal analysis computes the archetypes of a dataset in much the same way that bi-clustering does.
+Bi-archetypal analysis computes the archetypes of a dataset in much the same way that bi-clustering does the clusters.

-This package contain all necessary functions to perform the bi-archetypal analysis succesfully.
+This package contains all necessary functions to perform the bi-archetypal analysis succesfully.
 But for now only multivariate datasets are supported.